discordjs/guide/guide/additional-info/collections.md

 # Collections

-Discord.js comes with this utility class known as `Collection`.
+discord.js comes with a utility class known as `Collection`.
 It extends JavaScript's native `Map` class, so it has all the `Map` features and more!

 ::: warning